 - Use Repellants: Products that taste nasty can keep puppy teeth at bay.
 Bitter Apple applied to electrical cords helps train pups to leave dangerous items alone.
 Many dogs find the scent of Vicks Vapo-Rub offensive.
 Paint Vicks on wooden baseboards or apply to cloth draped over other forbidden targets to keep puppy teeth at bay.

 - Don’t Confuse Him: Puppies can’t always tell the difference between your new designer sandals and the “legal” old slipper.
-It’s best to offer chew toys that he won’t confuse with forbidden objects.
+It’s best to offer chew toys he won’t confuse with forbidden objects.
 Nylabone makes some popular puppy teething toys.

 - Offer Puzzle Toys: Rubber chew toys with openings stuffed with healthy treats keep puppies interested and on target.
 Some are mint or peanut butter scented to be more appealing.
-Goody Ship, Buster Cube, and Kong products are examples of a wide range of outstanding puzzle toys that can be filled with soft food, peanut butter or commercial treats designed just for puppies.
+Fill up puzzle toys like Buster Cube, and Kong products with soft food, peanut butter or commercial treats designed just for puppies.

-- Provide Chewies: Rawhide chews or edible “dental” chews come in all shapes and sizes, complete with a variety of strong scents and flavors.
+- Provide Chewies: Healthy chews or edible “dental” chews come in all shapes and sizes, complete with a variety of powerful scents and flavors.
 Soak rawhide in warm water and zap in the microwave for ten seconds to soften the leather and make it more pungent for tiny puppies.
 Monitor rawhide fun, though.
-Larger pups are able to gnaw off and swallow pieces, and eating too much rawhide spoils appetites and may prompt constipation or even blockage.
+Larger pups gnaw off and swallow pieces, and eating too much rawhide spoils appetites and may prompt constipation or even blockage.
 My Shadow-Pup loves dehydrated fish skins–pungent, tasty, and digestible.
 Bully Sticks are usually a good option.

 - Rotate Toys: Puppies get bored with the same-old every day.
 Provide at least three to five “legal” options for your chew-happy baby and rotate a couple of times a week.
 That keeps puppy happy, your precious belongings undamaged, and your fur-kid safe despite himself.